- Create a model with the data you need, see our knowledge base article, Create a new model.

 The additional model you want to include here must have a foreign key property to the form's primary model so that it appears in the Relationship list.

 - From the Relationship list, select the model you want to include.
-For the model to appear here it needs a foreign key property to the primary model used to create the form.
+For the model to appear here, it needs a foreign key property to the primary model used to create the form.

 - The Properties list populates with all the properties in the model.
 Remove any properties you don't want to include.
+You can configure each field in the Design form section.

 - Select CONTINUE.